top of page

 We returned to South Kensington intent on having dinner at the pub we had visited earlier.
 It was 6 p.m. when we arrived, and the pub was filled to capacity, so we dined at an Italian restaurant near the station.
 The food was hearty and tasty--just the ticket.
 Afterwards, we walked back to our hotel, a distance of about two miles.
 To our tired legs, it seemed much longer.

-Monday (June 1) -- For the last full day in Europe, John and I went our separate ways.
+Monday (June 1) -- For our last full day in Europe, John and I went our separate ways.
 I returned to South Kensington to do more exploring and picture-taking.
 While walking the streets, I passed several embassies, including one for Monaco, and past the residence of a former U.S. Ambassador (Joseph P. Kennedy).
 I visited a couple of pubs--photographing one extensively--for my novel.
 Of course I did reward myself with one of the dark non-alcoholic brews.

 I took the Tube back to Mayfair, and walked up Baker Street, and passed 221b Baker Street, the address of another fictional character--Sherlock Holmes.
 There is a Sherlock Museum nearby, featuring a recreation of Holmes' famous study, and several shops that sell Holmes' memorabilia.
 I browsed several shops, but passed on seeing the museum (they were asking six pounds admission ($11 dollars), which seemed steep, and I was running out of money, so I passed.

-I had lunch at a pub on Baker Street, then walked back to Westminster, to see the Westminster Abbey.
+I had lunch at a pub on Baker Street, then walked to Westminster, to see the Westminster Abbey.
 Along the way I passed a statue of Dwight Eisenhower and another of Abraham Lincoln.
 London is a city of statutes, that can be found almost everywhere you look.
 London is also a city of parks.
 I crossed St. James Park to reach the Abbey, and would cross Green Park to reach our hotel, later that afternoon.
 By following the paths through four of London's parks--St. James Park, Green Park, Hyde Park, and Kensington Gardens Park--you can walk through the heart of London and think you are walking through the countryside.

 Westminster Abbey is London's second most famous church, after St. Paul's Cathedral (St. Paul's features a dome reminiscent of the Capitol dome in Washington D.C.).
 It has been said that St. Paul's belongs to the city, while Westminster Abbey is the special domain of the Monarchy.
 For 900 years most of British royalty had been crowned in Westminster Abbey.
 It's a huge Gothic Cathedral, proportioned along the dimensions of the Reims Cathedral.
 Several famous British subjects have been buried beneath its polished stone floor, notably George Frideric Handel.